-3. Higher Education and Business/Employer Partnerships (20 Points) The applicant provides a comprehensive description of the college and work-based learning project activities, including the following: Very Good Good Fair Poor N/A a.
-Narrative contains a description of higher education coursework, support services, and degree attainment pathway aligned with the curriculum goals and regional employment needs identified in the narrative and also highlights the in-kind contributions and collaboration from the higher education partner(s).
+3. Higher Education and Business/Employer Partnerships (20 Points) The applicant provides a comprehensive description of the college and work-based learning project activities, including the following: Very Good Good Fair Poor NF a.
+Narrative contains a description of higher education coursework, support services, and degree attainment pathway aligned with the curriculum goals and regional employment needs identified and highlights the in-kind contributions and collaboration from the higher education partner(s).
 10.00 7.50 5.00 2.50 0 b.
-Narrative contains a description of work- based learning project activities which are aligned with the curriculum goals and regional employment needs identified and also highlights the in-kind contributions and collaborations from the business/employer partner(s).
+Narrative contains a description of work- based learning project activities which are aligned with the curriculum goals and regional employment needs identified and highlights the in-kind contributions and collaborations from the business/employer partner(s).
 10.00 7.50 5.00 2.50 0